systemannounce/systemannounce/README.md

 - 🌱 Update open source communities and websites with your own interest and enthusiasm.
 - 📫 The ones I can currently use are: C++, Python.
 - 👀 Hardware platforms include: 8051, STM32, ESP32, etc.
+> Currently using Notion to help manage study notes and knowledge...

 <!---
 systemannounce/systemannounce is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.